ashleyzhou972/CAFA_assessment_tool/README.md

  - `assess_main.py`
 	- Only input needed is the configuration file `config.yaml`, where the following four parameters are specified in the first section `assess`.
 	- First parameter `file`: prediction file formatted according to [CAFA3 formats](https://www.synapse.org/#!Synapse:syn5840147/wiki/402192)
 	- Second parameter `obo`: path of the gene ontology obo file.
 The latest version can be downloaded [here](http://purl.obolibrary.org/obo/go.obo).
 Note that the obo file used here should not be older than the one used in the prediction.
+The obo files used in both CAFA2 and CAFA3 are provided in the `./precrec/` folder.
 	- Third parameter `benchmark`: directory of the benchmark folder.
 Specific formats are required for the benchmark folder, including two sub-directories: groundtruth and lists.
 Please refer to auxiliary function `benchmark_folder.py` for the creation of this folder, as well as the genral creation of benchmarks.
-An example benchmark folder is given in this repository `./precrec/benchmark`
+Benchmarks from CAFA2 and CAFA3 are given in this repository `./precrec/benchmark`
 	- Fourth parameter `results`: Folder where results are saved.
 A `pr_rc` folder will be created within the results folder.
 	- Note that only the first section `assess` of the configuration file is used here, the rest of the configuration file can be ignored for this function
  - `plot.py`